goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 savefig("exhaustive-rounding.svg"); nothing #hide
 ```

+Note the use of a [`FloatmuIterator`](@ref) to enumerate all floating-point numbers in a range.

-We obtain the following matrix, where a green cell means that the sum of the values in row and column needs no rounding, while a yellow cell means that the result needs to be rounded.
+We obtain the following matrix, where a green cell means that the sum of the values in row and column needs no rounding, while a yellow cell means that the result needs rounding to be represented by a `Floatmu{2,2}`.

 ```@raw html
 <div style="text-align: center">